shellscape/webpack-plugin-serve/README.md

 _Note: The `app.use(...)` call here is slightly different than what Express users are used to seeing with `http-proxy-middleware`.
 This is due to subtle differences in how the module interacts with `Koa`, which is used under the hood in this plugin._

+## Types

+To get type defifinitions for this project:

+`npm install -D @types/webpack-plugin-serve`

 ## Meta

 [CONTRIBUTING](./.github/CONTRIBUTING.md)